kerens91/FlyingSheepsServerApp/README.md

 4. Attack States - visual representation of the game attack states.
 5. Database - visual representation of the tables in the database.

-A short demo video of the app can be found in the link:
-ADD

 #############################################################